 Raspberries are actually not individual berries, but they are a cluster of many tiny fruits?
 Each raspberry contains about 100 tiny fruits, called drupelets.
 Each of these drupelets are filled with one seed.
 They form a helmet shape around a small stem, and when ripe raspberries are plucked, the stem remains on the plant and the fruit appears hollow.

-Properties rich in Vitamin C, anti-inflammatory, good to treat redness and irritated skin, rich source of magnesium and Vitamin K
+Properties rich in Vitamin C, anti-inflammatory, suitable to treat redness and irritated skin, a rich source of magnesium and Vitamin K

 INCI: Rubus idaeus

 Physical Form: Pink Powder

 Solubility: Water Dispersible

 Finished Products generally don't need to be refrigerated as they are preserved, but you can refrigerate them to extend their shelf life.
 The shelf life for most products is 9-12 months.